 The ‘Clean Neighbourhoods and Environment Act’ defines gum as litter.
 It is an offence to drop litter on all land in the open air, including private land, water and beaches down to the low water mark.
 The penalty for littering offences is currently an £80 fixed penalty notice.

 We maintain and empty approximately 800 litter bins in the City Centre and rural area.
 From November 2021, new litter and recycling bins will be installed at 32 sites across Carlisle, Brampton, Longtown and Kingstown Industrial Estate to help people recycle more 'on the go'.
 You can place cans and plastics into the special recycling compartments, as well as a slot for the usual litter or bagged dog waste.
 The frequency of emptying litter bins is dependent on use.
 Please do not place household waste or business waste into a litter bin as this is an offence for which you may be fined.

-Litterbins in park areas are maintained and emptied by the City Council's Green Spaces section.
+Litterbins in park areas are maintained and emptied by our team.
 In some rural areas the parish councils have their own litter bins which are not maintained or emptied by us.
 You may dispose of bagged dog waste in any litter bin.

 To report dog waste please click here

 Our street cleaning teams will remove dead animals found on the public highway or verges except from the M6 motorway, the A66 and the A69.
 Please contact us on 01228 817200 to request this service.
 We do not remove dead animals/pets from households.

 Highways England will remove animals from the M6, A66 and A69.
 The quickest way to report a dead animal or other major fault on these roads is by calling 0300 123 5000.
 You may email: [email protected] they aim to respond within 48 hours.